 The Ultimate Music Festival Packing List: 20 Items You Need to Pack for Camping

 Whether you’re headed to a music festival for the first time or a festival veteran, packing for an event can be overwhelming.
 You want to ensure you don’t forget anything important and to come out with a killer look.
 I’m a true festival veteran, attending some of the biggest dance music and alternative events worldwide.
-I’ve learned the hard way over the years, and this article will give you the top 20 things that need to go on your music festival packing list, plus some top packing tips.
+I’ve learned the hard way over the years, having forgotten many festival camping essentials.
+But not anymore!
+This essential checklist will give you the top 20 things that need to go on your music festival packing list, plus some top packing tips.

 Why Do People Need a Music Festival Packing List in the First Place?